awslabs/LISA/README.md

 LISA provides the `/models` endpoint for creating both ECS and LiteLLM-hosted models.
 Depending on the request payload, infrastructure will be created or bypassed (e.g., for LiteLLM-only models).

+This API accepts the same model definition parameters that were accepted in the V2 model definitions within the config.yaml file with one notable difference: the `containerConfig.baseImage.path` field is now a path relative to the `lib/serve/ecs-model` directory, instead of from its original path relative to the repository root.
+This means that if the path used to be `lib/serve/ecs-model/textgen/tgi`, then it will now be `textgen/tgi` for the CreateModel API.
+For vLLM models, the `path` will be `vllm`, and for TEI, it will be `embedding/tei`.

 #### Request Example:

 ```